 Are not losing too much blood or developing an infection.

-ectopic pregnancy, which can be life-threatening and requires emergency surgery to remove the embryo or fetus.
+Do not have signs of an ectopic pregnancy, which can be life-threatening and requires emergency surgery to remove the embryo or fetus.

-Rh sensitization, which may be dangerous to a fetus in your next pregnancy.
+Are not at risk of Rh sensitization, which may be dangerous to a fetus in your next pregnancy.
 If your blood type is Rh-negative and your partner's is Rh-positive, you will need preventive treatment.

 For more information, see the topic Rh Sensitization During Pregnancy.